 The custodial credit risk for deposits is the risk that the agency will not be able to recover deposits or will not be able to recover collateral securities that are in possession of an outside party.
-This risk is mitigated in that of the total cash balance, \$43 was cash on hand, and \$4,971 was insured by federal depository insurance and collateralized in accordance with Section 53652 of the California Government Code with securities held by the pledging financial institution in the agency's name.
+This risk is mitigated in that of the total cash balance at June 30, 2012 and 2011, \$43 was cash on hand, and \$3,748 and \$4,971, respectively, was insured by federal depository insurance and collateralized in accordance with Section 53652 of the California Government Code with securities held by the pledging financial institution in the agency's name.

-At June 30, 2011, the carrying amount of the agency's cash deposits was \$4,971, and the corresponding bank balance was \$4,972.
-The difference of \$1 was principally due to outstanding checks.
+At June 30, 2012 and 2011, the carrying amount of the agency's cash deposits was \$3,748 and \$4,971, respectively, and the corresponding bank balance was \$3,677 and \$4,972, respectively.
+The difference of \$71 and \$1 was principally due to outstanding deposits and outstanding checks, respectively.
 The agency's petty cash fund and toll change funds totaled \$43.